 - Graduation fee: $25 per graduate (satisfied firm's criteria)

 - Two successive 3-month guided programs, each $250.

 - Ad hoc courses: $1000 (25 courses at $40 each).

 If you haven't already received a personal copy, request a private worksheet, which enables you to evaluate cost for your firm by modifying any combination of four variables to create different usage- and investment scenarios.
 Here's an example for a 300-lawyer firm.

-The $26,100 total shown above is merely a projection of what the firm would spend based on the behaviors modeled.
+The $23,750 total shown above is merely a projection of what the firm would spend over the course of a year based on the behaviors modeled.
 If you'd like to test different usage scenarios, request a personal copy of this sheet.
 You can modify any of the assumptions in the pale yellow boxes to produce your own projections.